 London might not be the first place you’d think of for horse riding, but you’ll be pleasantly surprised by the city’s equestrian options.
 Whether you’re looking for a one-off lesson, regular classes, or just want some magical face time with the wonderful creatures, head to one of the following venues for your horse riding fix.

 Best for: giving the gift of a horse riding experience.

 Book a one hour session via Buyagift and the recipient can choose where they redeem it – Barnfields Stables is the London option.
 Whether you choose a lesson for beginners at the equestrian centre or a hack in the countryside, an intructor will be on hand the whole time to guide you.

 Stag Lodge Stables has sat between Richmond Park and Wimbledon Common since the 17th century.
 The stables houses 70 horses and ponies led by a talented team of trainers, both patient and understanding with beginners.
 They also host week-long courses, horse riding for children, adults and parties too.

 Where: Hyde Park

-Best for: volunteering.
 Ebony Horse Club is extremely unique.
-Sitting in the heart of Brixton, Ebony Horse Club use the power of horses to help disadvantaged young people to build life skills, make friends and have enriching experiences in a safe environment.
-As well as organising trips away, events and riding and horse care lessons, Ebony Horse Club mentor children who need guidance and inspire attendees to go to college, university and pursue horse-related careers.
-If you want to spend time around beautiful horses and do something really positive with your spare time, sign up to volunteer here.
+Sitting at the heart of Brixton, Ebony Horse Club use the power of horses to help disadvantaged young people to build life skills, make friends and have enriching experiences in a safe environment.
+As well as organising trips away, events and riding and horse care lessons, the club also mentors children who need guidance and inspire attendees to go to college, university and pursue horse-related careers.
+If you love horses and are looking to do something positive with your spare time, sign up to volunteer here.